yasufum/dpdk-installer/README.md

   - netsniff-ng and required packages

-Configuration files which are also installed on target machines with the application are included in "roles/common/templates.
+Configuration files which are also installed on target machines with the application are included in "roles/common/templates".
+"j2" files are templates of Jinja2 format and it is exchanged to other format after variables expantion.
 Change the configuration before run ansible if you need to.

 #### (2) dpdk role

-Setup environment for running [dpdk](http://www.dpdk.org/) and install.
+Setup environment for running [DPDK](http://www.dpdk.org/) and install.

 #### (3) pktgen role